 Six to eight injections administered into the underlying muscles

 What can you expect during your first Botox procedure?
 You’ll generally receive a consultation beforehand to determine the best treatment for your needs.
 Once you begin the actual treatment, a topical numbing gel will be applied fifteen minutes prior.
 Six to eight injections administered into the underlying muscles will follow.
 Most people say that the injections feel similar to getting vaccinated – that is, they feel only a few seconds of mild discomfort as the Botox enters the injection site.
 A few hours afterward, the injection site may look red and feel irritated.

 Immediately following the injections, you’ll be required to contract the treated muscles.
 Your physician will ask you to frown, raise your eyebrows and smile and pucker your lips.
 It may sound silly, but this helps to evenly distribute the Botox throughout the injection site.
 Your physician will also tell you to refrain from exercising, bending over, lying down or rubbing the area for the first 24-48 hours after treatment.
 This ensures that the Botox settles in the right place and doesn’t migrate elsewhere.

 Botox Today with LaserAway

 Want to take a proactive approach to aging?
 Then check out LaserAway.
 We’re proud to offer the most medical spa service options of any national skincare provider.
 We hire only the most highly trained staff experienced and certified in administering laser and other dermatological procedures.
 Want to learn more about Botox?
-Then schedule a FREE, no obligation consultation today by emailing LaserAway.net or calling the staff at LaserAway at (888) 965-2737.
+Then schedule a FREE, no-obligation consultation today by emailing LaserAway.com or calling the staff at LaserAway at (888) 965-2737.